Personal, Social and Health Education (PSHE) Curriculum at Geoffrey Field Junior School

 Sex and Relationship Education

 The governors have approved the school’s policy on sex and relationship education.
-You are invited to read the policy and to see and discuss the materials used in teaching this aspect of the curriculum.
+You are invited to read the policy (SRE Policy) and to see and discuss the materials used in teaching this aspect of the curriculum.

 School’s Statement on Sex and Relationship Education